The long-term accretion luminosity of V4641 Sgr through binary evolution simulations: implications for its ultrahigh-energy gamma-ray emission: Introduction

 \section{Introduction}

 V4641~Sgr is a black hole X-ray binary (BHXRB) system consisting of a $6.4\pm0.6\,M_\odot$ black hole (BH) and a $2.9\pm0.4\,M_{\odot}$ B9III donor star of an effective temperature of $T_{\rm eff}\approx 10500\,$K \citep{Orosz2001, Sadakane2006, MacDonald2014}.
 Located at a distance of $6.2 \pm 0.7$~kpc \citep{MacDonald2014}, it has an orbital period of $\sim 2.82$~days \citep{Orosz2001}.
 Its identification is via an extremely luminous and rapid outburst in 1999 with super-Eddington luminosity lasting about 2 hours \citep{Smith1999, in'tZand2000, Wijnands2000}.
 Multi-wavelength studies, including radio observations revealing apparent superluminal motion, suggest the presence of relativistic jets \citep{Hjellming2000}, classifying it as a microquasar.
-Since its discovery, V4641~Sgr has exhibited recurrent outbursts with a median recurrence time of year scale \citep{Tetarenko2016}.
-However, none of the subsequent outbursts matched the extreme luminosity of the 1999 event, with X-ray luminosities of $L_{\rm X} \sim 10^{-2}-10^{-4}\ L_{\rm Edd}$ \citep{Bailyn2003, Yamaoka2010, Tachibana2014, Bahramian2015, Pahari2015, Negoro2018, Shaw2022, Parra2025}.
+Since its discovery, V4641~Sgr has exhibited recurrent outbursts with a median recurrence time of a few years \citep{Tetarenko2016}.
+However, none of the subsequent outbursts (which had X-ray luminosities of $L_{\rm X} \sim 10^{-2}-10^{-4}\ L_{\rm Edd}$) matched the extreme luminosity of the 1999 event \citep{Bailyn2003, Yamaoka2010, Tachibana2014, Bahramian2015, Pahari2015, Negoro2018, Shaw2022, Parra2025}.
 In addition to outbursts, V4641~Sgr spends long periods of time in quiescent state, characterized by low X-ray luminosities $L_{\rm X}<10^{-4}\,L_{\rm Edd}$, which could be even down to an extremely low level of $10^{-8}L_{\rm Edd}$ \citep{Tomsick2003}.
-The long-term average luminosity, although full time coverage of X-ray data is not available, is supposed to be much lower than $10^{-4}L_{\rm Edd}$ or $\sim 10^{35}\,$erg/s, meaning that its long-term total energy output is dominated by the quiescent state.
+The long-term average luminosity is difficult to determine because continuous X-ray coverage is unavailable, but it is likely much lower than $10^{-4}L_{\rm Edd}$, or $\sim 10^{35}\,\mathrm{erg\,s^{-1}}$, and is not represented by the luminosity measured during outbursts.